 Debtor sold assets to third party.
-Plaintiff sued third party asserting assumpsit and money had and received.

-Third party's summary judgment reversed.
+Plaintiff sued third party asserting assumpsit and money had and Third party's summary judgment received. reversed.
 All plaintiffs need to show to recover under a claim of money had and received is that the defendant holds money which in equity and good conscience belongs to the plaintiff, Tri-State Chemicals, Inc. v.
 Western Organics, Inc., 83 S.W.3d 189(Tex.
-App. -- Amarillo June 7, 2002, pet. denied) citing Staats v.
+App. - - Amarillo June 7, 2002, pet. denied) citing Staats v.
 Miller, 243 S.W.2d 686, 687 (Tex.
 1951).
-For an excellent discussion of fraudulent transfers, see Creed and Bayless, Fraudulent Transfers in Texas, 39 Houston Lawyer 28 (2001) and John Mayer Fraudulent Transfer and Conveyance, Collections and Creditors' Rights, Texas Bar CLE, 2004.
+For an excellent discussion of fraudulent transfers, see John Mayer Fraudulent Transfers and Piercing the Corporate Veil, Conveyance, Collections and Creditors' Rights Course, 2012; and Creed and Bayless, Fraudulent Transfers in Texas, 39 Houston Lawyer 28 (2001).